Popular Topics

 Modern techniques used in the field of otolaryngology

-ENT field has seen a lot of innovations in use of equipments and technology, modern methods have paved avenues for better treatment methods.
+ENT field has seen a lot of innovations in use of equipment and technology, modern methods have paved avenues for better treatment methods.

-• Modern equipments have paved ways for these specialists to perform reconstructive surgeries for nose, jaw, ear and facial areas.
+• Modern equipment have paved ways for these specialists to perform reconstructive surgeries for nose, jaw, ear and facial areas.

 • RAST (radio-allergosorbent-test) is used for curing allergies.